codewurld/ml-ai-final-project/README.md

 ## Project Overview

-This project aims to apply two machine learning algorithms, namely, Logistics Regression and K-Nearest Neighbour to predict heart diseases in individuals in a given dataset.
+This project aims to apply two machine learning algorithms, namely, Logistics Regression and K-Nearest Neighbour to predict heart diseases in individuals within a given dataset.

 ### Processes include: